SRSG-Workshops/openrefine-data-cleaning-oct22/index.md

 > sciences](https://datacarpentry.org/lessons/#social-science-curriculum) curricula.
 {: .testimonial}

-An important part of the data analysis pipeline is preparing the data for analysis.
+An important part of the data analysis pipeline is preparing data for analysis.
 Some of this involves data cleaning, where errors in the data are identified and corrected or data structure and formatting made consistent.
 This step must be taken with the same care and attention to reproducibility as the data analysis itself.